cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 ## Moreover, packets can be fragmented to evade firewalls and IDS.
 Let’s go with practical for more details.
 Requirement
 Server (Kali Linux) Client (Ubuntu18.04)
-Tool for Covert Channel (Tunnelshell) which you can download from Install tunnelshell on both endpoints.
+Tool for convert Channel (Tunnelshell) which you can download from Install tunnelshell on both endpoints.
 Once you download it, then extract the file and compile it as shown below:
     ⁃
 tunnelshell_2.3.tgz